Nithya028/Social-media-Application-Backend/README.md

 # Search Functionality:
 Users can search for posts by username, enabling them to discover content created by other users.

-# Error Handling:
-The application includes error handling mechanisms to provide feedback in case of invalid actions or unauthorized access.

 # Session Management:
 Sessions are used to maintain user login status throughout the browsing session.